How do I become a puppy raiser?

 Our training methods are based on positive reinforcement, and we know you will truly enjoy the experience.
-You will attend weekly training classes at our Training Center, train the puppy at home in several short sessions throughout each day, and train the puppy in public as guided by SDV and the weekly lessons.
+You will attend weekly training classes at our Training Center or another location, train the puppy at home in several short sessions throughout each day, and train the puppy in public as guided by SDV and the weekly lessons.
 You do not need prior experience in training a dog to be a puppy raiser.
 We will guide you through the process every week, teaching you how to train your puppy.

 Your pup should be gently exposed to household sights and sounds, as well as things in the community that they may come across in their working lives: